IgneousEarth/igneousearth.github.io/src/notes/phys322/chapter6.md

 $$
 \vec{N} = \vec{m}\times\vec{B}
 $$
-and $m$ is the magnetic dipole moment, defined as
+and $m$ is the magnetic dipole moment, defined (for current loops) as
 $$
 \vec{m} = I\int d\vec{a} = I\vec{a}
 $$